ashutoshmjain/homepage/_posts/2017-08-03-My-Command-Line-Cheat-Sheet.md

 ## Normal Mode
 Vim opens in the normal mode.
 This is where you edit stuff.
 Typing is in the 'insert' mode.
 Its hard to wrap around that there are more commands in 'normal' mode than in 'insert'.
 In fact I dont even know if there are commands insert mode.
 The idea is you don't do anything in insert mode except for typing the content.
 The moment you are done with typing (it may be a long essey or a word) , you escape back to the normal mode.
 It is here that you move (or position ) your cursor.
 You delete line.
 You cut copy paste.
 You insert lines , fold them and rest everything.
 One good tip is to keep on writing till you have really emptied all you had in your brain.
 Save the document.
 And then strat editing it in normal mode.
 For me its a great time saver.

-One word of caution, till you have learnt most of the normal mode commands (which are just too many), your cursor will go random places cuz you will invariably hit a key that invokes some command.
+>One word of caution, till you grasped most normal mode commands (which are many), your cursor will go random places cuz you will invariably hit a key that invokes some motion command.
 There are only two ways to handle this.
-Either undo (u) or just be careful normal mode.
+Either undo (u) or just be careful in normal mode.
 If something untoward happens , be curious to know the behavior.
 You will probably not remember which key you pressed.
 Still keep your eyes open.
 Chances of this happening in insert mode are less.

-- h, j , k , l - Also called the home row.
+- **Horizontal movement** h, j , k , l - Also called the home row.
 Its moving the cursor left right up and down.
 Replacement for the the up down and side arrows.
 Four keys saved.
 Don't know why Blackberry didn't implement it in their physical keyborad :-) You can do 2j to move two lines down but thats just for the coders.
-    - u - Undo last action. vim has a long memory, more than your mind.
+- **Undo**  u - Undo last action. vim has a long memory, more than your mind.
 You can continue to undo as long as you remember.
-- zo, zc  - My vim is set up to *fold* the lines between TOC references.
-A good idea when you are handling a large document.
-You need to see the whole document folded based on TOC.
-You can jk yourself to the area you want to work and the zo (in normal mode) to open the fold.
-Once done, or if you want to go to other fold , just zc the current fold to close it.
+- **Jump** $ - move the cursor to the end of the current line
+- **Jump Back** ^ - move the cursor to the beginning of the current line
+- **Jump Back** 0 - move the cursor to the first character of the line
-- A - move the cursor at the end of the current row.
+- **Jump and Insert** A - move the cursor at the end of the current row.
-- I - move the cursor to the start of current row.
+- **Jump Back and Insert** I - move the cursor to the start of current row and put you in insert mode..
-- ]s, [s - I keep the a *Spell Checker* off till I really want to spell check.
+- **Spell Check** ]s, [s - I keep the a *Spell Checker* off till I really want to spell check.
 Thats cuz highlighted errors make me go ito the edit mode.
 When i turn it on, these commands move me foreard and backward to the highlighted words.
 Once there, I use *zg* to add the word to dictionary or *z=*to look for the available options.

 ## Command Mode
 As the name suggests, this is where big commands go.
 We invoke the command mode with colon (:), The cursor moves to the bottom of the screen and vim is waiting for you like a trained dog.
 Be careful, its a powerful dawg